carolineacademy/carolineacademy.github.io/services.md

 # THE WORLD IS YOUR CLASSROOM

 Take a step outside the walls of your school and embrace the world!
-Educational tours spice up learning with hands-on experiences and add fun and real-world context to the traditional classroom experience.